Efesto/falling-words/readme.md

 My first concerns would be about the automated tests because as I've left them they're mostly useless but I'm pretty sure that with a better design they could prove useful again.
 After them could be great to have:
 * Some sounds for feedback (no music of course)
+* Some more emphatic animations or graphics for the Yeah/Nope feedback
 * An End Game screen with game stats report, maybe with a small hall of fame.
 * The possibility of having different languages, to choose between them and having the translations by a remote service ** maybe with something like a "Spanish vs German" screen in Street Fighter style.
+* Trying another testing framework, maybe the Android Instrumented tests and/or Espresso using a fast emulator like Genymotion (instead of the, current stable, super slow Google one)
+** (I'm pretty sure my testing way will change with the newer Google emulator but who can say?)